Who-Are-We-Now/What-is-Life/src/index.md

 What is true of evolution is also true of development.[^82] Blood vessels, for instance, aren’t just Euclidean line segments, but tubes made of layers of smooth muscle cells.
 Each of those cells contains a complement of organelles, and each mitochondrion in each of those cells contains its own membranes and loop of bacterial DNA.
 A living organism is a compositional structure *par excellence*.
 It could only be built computationally, through the composition of many functions.
 And life could only have evolved as the hierarchical composition of those functions—that is, through symbiogenesis.

+{% endchapter %}
+{% chapter 'elan-vital'%}
+{% chapter_opener %}
 ## Élan vital

-**Nowadays, we interact with human-engineered (or, one could say, “artificial”) computers constantly: the phones in our pockets and purses, our laptops and tablets, data centers and AI models.** We’ve begun asking whether AI models are intelligent.
-We could ask an even more jarring question: are computers, whether they’re running AI or not, *alive*?[^83]
+**Nowadays, we interact with human-engineered (or, one could say, “artificial”) computers constantly: the phones in our pockets and purses, our laptops and tablets, data centers and AI models.**

+We’ve begun asking whether AI models are intelligent.
+We could ask an even more jarring question: are computers, whether they’re running AI or not, *alive*?[^83]{% endchapter_opener %}

 They are certainly purposive, or we couldn’t talk about them being broken or buggy.
 But hardware and software are, in general, unable to reproduce, grow, heal, or evolve on their own, because engineers learned long ago that self-modifying code (like bff, or DNA) is hard to understand and debug.[^84] Thus, phones don’t make baby phones.
 Apps don’t write new versions of themselves.